Illinois Compiled Statutes

 services shall be provided to each eligible infant and toddler, to the maximum extent appropriate, in the natural

 environment, which may include the home or other community settings.
+Parents must also be informed of the availability of early intervention services provided through telehealth services.
 Parents

 the final decision to accept or decline